-The receiver uses (4) 30 amp ATC fuses that protect each of the jack circuits.
-If any of the jacks do not operate while depressing the "All Jacks" button on the remote, check the fuses.
+The receiver uses (5) 25 amp ATC fuses that protect each of the jack circuits.
+If any of the jacks do not operate while depressing the center located "All Jacks" buttons on the remote, check the fuses.

-To lift camper: (Extend jacks to ground)
+TO LIFT CAMPER: (Extend Jacks to Ground)